Preshiousy1/OginiSearch/src/api/documentation/docs/getting-started.md

-# Getting Started with ConnectSearch
+# Getting Started with Ogini

 ## Installation